shopsys/shopsys/docs/cookbook/create-advanced-grid.md

 }
 ```

-Now you should be able to sort your salesmen using the cross icon in the left part of each row as a handle for drag a drop.
+Now, you should be able to sort your salesmen using the cross icon in the left part of each row as a handle for drag&drop.

 ![Advanced grid with drag and drop](img/advanced-grid-drag-and-drop.png)

 ## Pitfalls
-Be aware of using all the combinations that grid provides, e.g. it is not possible to use sorting by column when drag and drop is enabled.
+Be aware of using all the combinations that the grid provides, e.g., it is not possible to use sorting by column when drag and drop is enabled.